 Things to do in Saranda

-Most likely, the port will be your first encounter with the city, whether you arrive there for a day trip on your cruise ship or, for example, from Corfu, or whether you want to spend more time there.
-It is a port typically dedicated to large boats, but still retains the charm of a place of arrival and departure and, among other things, is the beginning of the promenade.
+The port will most likely be your first encounter with the city, whether you arrive there for a day trip on your cruise ship or, for example, from Corfu, or whether you want to spend more time there.
+It is a port typically dedicated to large boats but still retains the charm of a place of arrival and departure and, among other things, is the beginning of the promenade.

 Waterfront of Saranda